See our list of frequently asked questions below.

 Shrimp MultiPath detects 13 commercially important pathogens of shrimp as well as various genetic variants.
 Contact our research and development team at email@example.com if you would like customised pathogen assays added to Shrimp MultiPath.

-Pathogens detected by Shrimp MultiPath include White spot syndrome virus (WSSV), Yellow head virus (YHV) variants 1-7, Mourilyan virus (MoV), Taura syndrome virus (TSV), Infectious myonecrosis virus (IMNV), Laem-Singh necrosis virus (LSNV), Hepatopancreatic parvovirus (HPV), Monodon baculovirus (MBV), Infectious hypodermal and hematopoietic necrosis virus (IHHNV), Pir A toxin gene, Pir B toxin gene, Enterocytozoon hepatopenaei (EHP), and Necrotising hepatopancreatis (NHP).
+Pathogens detected by Shrimp MultiPath include White spot syndrome virus (WSSV), Yellow head virus (YHV) variants 1-7, Mourilyan virus (MoV), Taura syndrome virus (TSV), Infectious myonecrosis virus (IMNV), Laem-Singh necrosis virus (LSNV), Hepatopancreatic parvovirus (HPV), Monodon baculovirus (MBV), Infectious hypodermal and hematopoietic necrosis virus (IHHNV), Pir A toxin gene & Pir B toxin gene (AHPND/EMS; Acute hepatopancreatic necrosis disease/Early mortality syndrome) and Enterocytozoon hepatopenaei (EHP).
 Shrimp MultiPath differentiates between all 7 YHV variants using independent variant specific targets.
 YHV2 is also known as Gill associated virus (GAV).
 HPV is also known as Hepatopancreatic densovirus (HDV).
 Shrimp MultiPath detects the endogenous shrimp Bactin gene and can differentiate between shrimp species.

-The minimum sample submission is 92 samples with no upper limit.
-Contact us firstname.lastname@example.org to discuss your volume needs and options for a lower minimum sample submission number if required for preliminary trials.
+The minimal sample submission is 92 samples with no upper limit.
+Contact us firstname.lastname@example.org to discuss your volume needs and options for a lower minimal sample submission number if required for preliminary trials.